I have a serious problem sometimes. Maybe I should say “Had” a serious problem. Although, to be honest, it still crops up from time to time.

 The Biggest Helps in Fighting Procrastination.

-I have to give credit to a few books and those who recommended them.
+Therefore, I have to give credit to a few books and those who recommended them.

 My friend Sandi who went from dirt poor to living comfortably was always talking about Pressfield’s book The War of Art.
 I have to admit.
 It took me two years to get through this book, not because it was a drudgery (it’s actually a very easy read) but because it was so darn convicting.
-I was hit with this overwhelming sense of, “Oh my goodness is this guy reading my mind or what?”
+It hit me with this overwhelming sense of, “Oh my goodness, is this guy reading my mind or what?”
 It’s been on the front page of my Kindle reading list since 2013.
 I re-read it from time to time when I need a swift kick in the seat of my pants.

 From the start, I didn’t fully understand procrastination.

-As it turns out, I started realizing, thanks to both of the books I mentioned above, that much of the struggle I have always had with procrastination (followed by beating myself up) came from not fully believing in my own abilities and talents.
+I started realizing, thanks to both of the books I mentioned above, that much of the struggle I have always had with procrastination (followed by beating myself up) came from not fully believing in my own abilities and talents.